 Weiser noted that since 2010, the election preceding the last redistricting process, Republican-led efforts in 20 states have imposed new requirements for voter registration and for casting ballots.
 Critics have argued in court that such measures are designed to suppress minority voting, a charge being raised about the Nevada recalls as well.

-Nevada’s legislature will draw the state’s new legislative and congressional boundaries, with the governor having a veto over the final maps.
+Nevada's legislature will draw the new state legislative and congressional boundaries, with the governor having a veto over the final maps.
 Until recently, Nevada was a Republican stronghold, but the partisan balance in the state capital changed abruptly after the last election, when Democrats won control of the Assembly and Senate.
 Republicans now are in charge of just the executive branch, and Sandoval cannot run for reelection next year because of term limits.

 Political observers here say Republicans have opportunities before 2020 to retake the Assembly, whose 42 members all face election next year and again two years later.
 The GOP's regaining control of the Senate by then is far less likely.

 "So they want to change the map," said Aaron Ford, the Democratic leader in the state Senate.
 "These are sore losers asking voters to think again about elected leaders, and these are excellent senators who they voted for less than a year ago."

 Nineteen states and the District of Columbia allow the recall of state officials, and fewer than half require voters to give a reason.
 Of those that do, the cause usually must involve malfeasance in office, a stipulation meant to prevent strictly partisan recall campaigns.